V-Rajasekar/README/Java/OCJP11/Part-I/Chapter01-WelcomeToJava.md

 ### Using an Alternate Directory
 By default, the **javac** command places the compiled classes in the same directory as the source code.
 It also provides an option to place the class files into a different directory.
 The -d option specifies this target directory

-`javac -d classes packagea/ClassA.java packageb/ClassB.java`
+`javac -d target packagea/ClassA.java packageb/ClassB.java`

 All three available options to execute a java class